vikipedia/python-trainings/online_course/source/module1/day1.rst

 **Problem 1.1**

-  Use python to convert asset value originally given in EUR to INR.
+  Use python to convert asset value, 20345.5 originally given in EUR to INR.

 **Problem 1.2**